symphoniacloud/coffee-store-web-full/README.md

 ## How to use

+This is a somewhat advanced example.
+Prerequisites are as follows:

+* You should already be able to deploy CDK stacks to AWS.
+For more details on how to do this, see my ["bare bones CDK" example](https://github.com/symphoniacloud/cdk-bare-bones).
-This is not a "200 level" example. :) I'm assuming that if you're going to use this example then you understand CDK, deploying to AWS, and the basics of websites, certificates, and DNS.
+* You should understand the basics of deploying websites, certificates, and DNS.

 Overall I recommend you review the entire contents of this repo.
 Particularly relevant files are: